Turks and Caicos Telephones, Internet, & Mobile Phones

 Telecommunication companies in the Turks and Caicos are regulated by the Turks and Caicos Telecommunications Commission.
 This government agency has adopted an industry-led approach, whereby the commission regulates spectrum licensing and allocation, with local companies largely self-regulating without involvement or oversight of the commission.

 Older Phones, Electronics and Equipment such as Cell-Range Extenders

-The GSM standard uses 4 main frequencies: 850 MHz, 900 MHz, 1800 MHz and 1900 MHz.
+The GSM standard uses 4 main frequencies: 850 MHz, 900 MHz, 1800 MHz, and 1900 MHz.
 New phones are usually quad-band, which means they work on all frequencies.
 Older phones are typically dual-band or tri-band.
 Many other types of electronics, such as cell-range extenders, usually only work on two frequencies.

-Flow uses the 850 MHz and 1900 MHz frequency, while Digicel uses 900 MHz and 1800 MHz.
+Flow uses the 850 MHz and 1900 MHz frequencies, while Digicel uses 900 MHz and 1800 MHz.
 If you have an older phone or specialty equipment, make sure you select the right operator if you're buying a local SIM card.

 All local fixed line services are provided by Flow (formerly Cable and Wireless), and use the prefixes 941-XXXX and 946-XXXX.
 The remaining number prefixes are cellular services.

 |Grand Turk||946-XXXX (any)|

 |Flow (formerly IslandCom)||441-XXXX||Prepaid|